j-oshi/docker-notebook-example/README.md

 #### Run managa_pip
 The use of `pip freeze > -l > requirements.txt` to update the packages has led to installation failure in some cases. <br >

 The `pip freeze` command was found to appended incompatible local environments packages from source that are not required in a different installation setting.
-Run the command below when installing or uninstalling packages to avoid installation failure. <br >
+Run the command below when installing or uninstalling addtional packages to avoid installation failure. <br >

 > python manage_pip install|uninstall packages

-Running this script rather than pip to prevent appending all packages from a local environment. <br >
+Running this script rather than pip to prevent appending all the installed packages from a local environment when adding other packages. <br >